benniehana111/Airfield-Analysis/README.md

 The data required for this study comes from two principal sources: (1) Google Earth, and (2) Wikipedia.

 Google Earth allows us to search selected geographic regions to identify all the airfields located therein and to compile a list of airfield names and/or alphanumeric codes that identify each airfield.
+The list of airfields we collect from Google Earth are used to search Wikipedia for URLs that provide detailed information on each airfield.
 Wikipedia provides consistently formatted airfield information including:

 (1) Number of runways
 (2) Runway length/width